TalTech-HPC-Centre/taltech-hpc-docs/docs/software/wam.md

 ### Preparation

-1. Firstly, user needs to load proper environment by commands:
+1. Firstly, the user needs to load the proper environment with the commands:

     ```bash
     module load green
     module load WAM
     ```

-2. After it is needed to determine working directory and go into it:
+2. After that, it is needed to determine the working directory and go into it:

     ```bash
     export WORK=$HOME/newwamtest